 Federal Agency: Corporation for National and Community Service

-Pass-Through: Office of Financial Management

-Program Title: AmeriCorps State and National
+Pass-Through: Office of Financial Management Program Title: AmeriCorps State and National

 Assistance Listing Number: 94.006

 Award Number: 19FXHWA0020005, Contract No. K3503

 Award Period: August 1, 2021 - July 31, 2022

+Condition/Context for Evaluation

 The Organization's internal controls require management of the program to keep ongoing records for each person enrolled in the program.
 Maximum stipend amounts are determined and set forth by the national AmeriCorps program, and AmeriCorps program staff update the member service agreements (MSAs) when updates are obtained.

-Of the 7 employees we tested for signed MSAs, 3 did not have MSAs on file and 2 had MSAs signed by the employees but not signed by the Organization's management.
-Additionally, we noted 2 employees who were being paid higher living allowance stipends than their MSAs stated.
+Of the 15 employees we tested for signed MSAs, 2 did not have MSAs on file and 3 had MSAs signed by the employees but not signed by the Organization's management.